Kodstugan/kodstugan-gamejam/game/tutorial/1-phaser-setup.md

 ```

 First up is ``preload()``
 Since we assigned the ``preload:`` property of our scene object with the ``preload()`` function, Phaser will call it as soon as the game loads.
-It is in this function that we will load any assets wether it be images or sounds into the memory of our browser.
+It is in this function that we will load any assets whether it be images or sounds into the memory of our browser.
 It is important that we load everything before the game starts, or the game might stall or things might pop in randomly when running the game since it needs to stop and load stuff into memory.

 Then we have the ``create()`` function.
 ``create()`` will be called after ``preload()`` but before the main loop of updating and drawing start.
 It is here where we will create and initialize our game objects, like creating the player, placing all the obstacles on the map, spawning all the enemies and resetting the score.
 The games starting state will be defined by this function.